tomcohen13/AI-Squid-Game/README.md

 ### 1.2 Movement

-Each turn, a player can move one step in any possible direction, diagonals included (e.g., like King in chess), *so long as there is no trap placed in that cell and that it is within the borders of the grid*
+Each turn, a player can move one step in any possible direction, diagonals included (like King in chess), *so long as there is no trap placed in that cell and that it is within the borders of the grid*

 no traps             |  with traps :-------------------------:|:-------------------------: